ShahrulAzry/Rideaway/README.md

-# Developing a website for my fictional rental company named "Rideaway!"
+# Developing a website for my fictional motorbike rental company named "Rideaway!"

 One or two paragraphs providing an overview of your project.
 Tell us about your project.